jsincorporated/tp/docs/UserGuide.md

 ### b.
 Add a person to favorite : `fav`

 Thinking of a group of people important to you?
-Or perhaps a group of people you would want to easily find in **uNivUSal**?
+Or perhaps a group of people you would want to easily find in uNivUSal?
 The `fav` command is here to assist you! `fav` allows you to add the specified person to your `favorite` group.

 Format: `fav INDEX`